siegerts/xiegerts.com/content/post/vs-code-settings-vue/index.md

 +++
-title = "Visual Studio Code Settings for Vue" description = "The settings below are my defaults for Vue.js development in Visual Studio Code." tags = [
+title = "Visual Studio Code settings for Vue" description = "The settings below are my defaults for Vue.js development in Visual Studio Code." tags = [
   "development",